mtmahone/326_Team_Project/README.md

 ##How To Run

  1. To clone repo: `git clone https://github.com/mtmahone/326_Team_Project.git`
- 2. Execute using: `node app.js` from the root of the project
+ 2. Execute using: `node app.js` from the root of the project or using the provided run script `./runscript.sh`

 ##Libraries